matterholt/2020-04-11-Markdown-Editor/md_editor/README.md

 6. list ID 13 has height issue and showing background

 7. escape button to kick out of the input box
+8. Style on the p tags, is a bit large and out of